melanieoyarzun/stars_website/content/collection/results/index.md

 ![](images/paste-5DFAA44C.png)

-All estimations presented at with classroom level fixed effects and clustered standar errors.
+All estimations presented have classroom level fixed effects and clustered standar errors.

-1. Children with autism significantly **engage in less reciprocal relationships**, compared with typically developing children.
+2. Children with autism significantly **engage in less reciprocal relationships**, compared with typically developing children.

 **Distribution of reciprocated choice:**